Monday, May 19, 2014

 “As well you should,” she agreed with a nod.
 “So… your father’s abandonment of you is the reason you despise being part Klingon?”

 He scoffed.
 “Oh, that’s a large part of it—probably even most of it.
 But that’s not the whole of it,” he said.
 “Not only did my old man abandon me, but his entire family disavowed any knowledge of me.
 Not one of them came to see me or tried to claim me.
-I’d always known I was half-Klingon, Angel, but when Uncle Mark confessed the whole truth to me when I was about 10 years old, that’s when I decided I wanted nothing to do with being Klingon.
+I’d always known I was half-Klingon, Angel, but when Uncle Marcus confessed the whole truth to me when I was about 10 years old, that’s when I decided I wanted nothing to do with being Klingon.
 If the entire race won’t even acknowledge me because I’m an embarrassing reminder of the failures of their own past, then why the hell should I give a damn about being one of them?”

 For a long moment, she was silent.
 “What happened to your mother?” she asked finally.